moosemeat817/RandomizeInterloperRareSpawns/README.md

 - Like the vanilla game mode, hammers cannot be found in regions with a forge.
 - Other than the above limit on hammer spawns, rare items can be found in any region and are almost evenly distributed.
 - There is one guaranteed spawn in the world for each rare item.
-- Note: DO NOT use with existing saves.
-It will probably delete your rare items.